tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediators are expected to know the ISSUER_POLICY_WINDOW for any ISSUER_NAME to which they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.

-For each pair of Client and Issuer, the Mediator maintains a specific policy window start and end time for each Issuer requested by the Client.
+For each Client-Issuer pair, a Mediator maintains a policy window start and end time for each Issuer from which a Client requests a token.
 Associated with this window, the Mediator determines a CLIENT_GROUP_ID value for the Client-Issuer pair, which changes every time the policy window elapses.
-The Mediator additionally maintains a counter of successful tokens issued within the policy window for each ANON_ORIGIN_ID requested by the Client, as well as a GROUP_ORIGIN_ID that it received for each ANON_ORIGIN_ID.
+For each Client, the Mediator maintains a counter of successful tokens issued within the policy window for each ANON_ORIGIN_ID requested by the Client, as well as a GROUP_ORIGIN_ID that it received for each ANON_ORIGIN_ID.